jeromezero/panic/drafts/07/07-panic.md

 "Hey ... puppy," Louis says.

-The panel slams shut and a deadbold drops into place.
+The panel slams shut and a deadbolt drops into place.
 The puppy, a small black pug, whimpers.

 Louis reaches a hand toward the little, fragile-seeming thing.